 Finally, specific biomarker tests can be useful depending on specific needs.
 Perhaps you came to this website after reading about symptoms elsewhere.
 We have also listed certain symptoms associated with high or low hormone levels in the Specific Biomarker Tests.

 Whichever test you choose, you will receive sampling vials to your home.
-You can conveniently provide the samples of saliva, and then send these by post to our lab using the pre-paid envelope included in the package.
+You can conveniently provide the samples of saliva, and then send these by post to our lab using the envelope included in the package.
 Instead of your name, you will use a randomly generated anonymous code, so that there is no risk of sensitive data getting into the wrong hands should something happen to your shipment, and you can rest assured that any link between your data and your personal information will be destroyed as soon as you have received your test results.
 Since postal services differ across countries, and since you may want to ship from a different country than that of your delivery address, you will have to get your own stamp for the return to the lab in Germany.
 However, the pack normally goes as a letter, since it is less than 2cm wide (size B5).

 With your results, you will receive your raw scores and an overview of the scores in relation to your population norms.
 In the test-kits from the Sports and Stress Profiling ranges, scores will be transformed into indexes where applicable, and you will receive a report will explains what your results mean in relation to health.
 These reports will also contain a more in-depth analysis with scientific references, in case you wish to learn more about how any indexes were calculated and where our information is taken from.
 Finally, reports from the Stress Profiling and Sports ranges include a personalised section with information on what is likely to be helpful for people with your adrenal profile.
 This information, which is not a replacement for medical assessment, is based on the latest science as is meant as a tool for personal entertainment, education and empowerment..